In Blog

-Enphase AC Battery Reviewd
+Enphase AC Battery Review

 I’ve been so itching to write an Enphase battery review.
 The AC coupled Enphase battery seems to be gaining significant interest although its release date still three months away.
 It’s a revolutionary concept: a battery that can be fitted to any solar system – any inverter.
 Imagine that.
 Any solar system in Australia.
 You don’t have to have the fancy pants “battery ready” inverters that sales people are banging on about.
 No longer feed your power back to the grid for a miserable 6 cents.
 For about $2500, you can store it in a battery and use it at night.
 The battery revolution has begun, or has it?